 Having said all that, here’s a typical outline of how a business plan for an acquisition should look:

 1. Executive Summary

-Even though it comes at the beginning, most how-to guides on business plans suggest leaving the executive summary until you’ve written everything else.
+Even though it comes at the beginning, most how-to guides on business acquisition plans suggest leaving the summary of an acquisition transaction until you’ve written everything else.
 While this is pretty sound advice, a good rule of thumb is that, if what you’re proposing is compelling enough, you should have a rough draft of the executive summary in mind before even beginning.

 A good executive summary should cover a page and sell the opportunity as best as possible, covering its target market, your strategy and summary financials.
 This is often the only page that investors read before skipping to the financial projections, so make sure it’s strong.